cksystemsteaching/selfie/assignments/introductory-assignments.md

 This means in particular that `0x0D600893` and `addi $a7,$zero,214` are semantically equivalent.

 The 32-bit word `0x0D600893` in binary stored at address `0x10 in memory is thus the only thing that the machine needs; the rest is for us to make it readable.

+## RISC-V

+We know that `0x0D600893` represents `addi $a7,$zero,214` because it is specified precisely by the ISA of the open RISC-V processor family.

+RISC-V is an open-source architecture we use in this class.
+RISC-U is the RISC-V subset targeted, emulated, and virtualized by selfie.

+[RISC-V](https://en.wikipedia.org/wiki/RISC-V) an available instruction set architecture (ISA) based on established reduced instruction set computing (RISC) principles.
+In contrast to most ISAs, the RISC-V ISA can be freely used for any purpose, permitting anyone to design, manufacture, and sell RISC-V chips and software.
+While not the first open architecture ISA, it is significant because it is designed to be useful in a wide range of devices.
+The instruction set also has a substantial body of supporting software, which avoids new instruction sets' usual weakness.

+The mipster emulator implements a strict subset of 64-bit RISC-V instructions, which we call RISC-U. Mipster only implements 14 (32-bit-wide) out of several dozen RISC-V instructions.
+The starc compiler generates RISC-U code that runs on mipster and is compatible with the official RISC-V toolchain and runs, at least in principle, on real RISC-V processors.

+When talking about formal languages, it is essential to distinguish between the [syntax](https://en.wikipedia.org/wiki/Syntax) and the [semantics](https://en.wikipedia.org/wiki/Semantics) of that language.

+**Example**

+In the above example, the `addi` string in `addi $a7,$zero,214` is an assembly mnemonic of the operation code or opcode, for short, that identifies the operation to be performed.
+In contrast, the remaining `$a7,$zero,214` are three operands of that operation.

+[Opcode](https://en.wikipedia.org/wiki/Opcode) The portion of a machine language instruction that specifies the operation to be performed.
+Besides the opcode itself, most instructions also specify the data they will process, in the form of operands.

+In our example, `addi` instructs the processor to add the value of the integer `214` to the value stored in register `$zero` (which is always 0) and store the result in register `$a7` (which will thus contain the value 214 after executing the instruction).

+A 64-bit RISC-V processor has 32 64-bit registers that can be used for this purpose.
+They are numbered from 0 to 31.
+The register `$zero` is the register 0 while the register `$a7`, less obviously, happens to be the register 17.
+The only missing piece of information is that `addi` is represented by the opcode 19.
+Now, how do we get from there to `0x0D600893`?

+We take:

+- the opcode 19 (`0010011`),
+- register 17 (`10001`),
+- register 0 (`00000`),
+- and value 214 (`000011010110`)

+and put them together in binary as follows:

+`000011010110 00000 000 10001 0010011`

+If you merge that into a 32-bit word, you get `0x0D600893`.

+The RISC-V ISA specifies that:

+- the twelve MSBs encode the third (!) operand value 214, in 12-bit two's complement in fact, so it could even be a negative value.
+- The next five bits encode the second (!) operand register 0, followed by three bits set to 0.
+- The next five bits encode the first (!) operand register 17 followed by,
+- the remaining seven LSBs that encode the opcode 19.

+The third operand is treated by `addi` as an integer value rather than, say, a number identifying a register, is called *immediate* addressing hence the `i` in `addi`.
+Immediate addressing is one of various so-called *addressing modes*.

+[Addressing Mode](https://en.wikipedia.org/wiki/Addressing_mode) An aspect of the instruction set architecture in most central processing unit (CPU) designs.
+The various addressing modes defined in a given instruction set architecture to define how machine language instructions in that architecture identify each instruction's operand(s).

+But why does the ISA provision five bits for the first and second operand?
+Because five bits allow us to address exactly the 2^5=32 different registers of the machine.
+The seven bits for the opcode allow us to distinguish up to 2^6=64 different opcodes, but we do not need that many.
+Now, think about the range of values that can be encoded in two's complement in the twelve bits for the third operand!
+This is the range of values that we can get into a register such as `$a7` with a single `addi` instruction.
+In other words, we can use that instruction to initialize registers.

+Note that the value in register `$zero` is assumed to be 0 at all times.
+This is, in fact needed for initializing registers using the `addi` instruction.
+There exists RISC-V assembly in which such intention is made explicit by using pseudo instructions.
+Here, the pseudo instruction `movi $a7,214`, for example, could be used instead but would anyhow be a short version of `addi $a7,$zero,214`.
+The remaining thirteen instructions of RISC-U are introduced later.